Buying Vintage Stereo Equipment

-It is very important to note that most modern amps and receivers have no phono input.
+It is important to note that most modern amps and receivers have no phono input.
 A cost cutting measure, as a phono input requires a significant number of additional parts.
-By the 1990’s, many manufacturers chose to spend the saved money on bells and whistles instead.
-Fortunately, a separate preamp device can be added at about $50 or more.
-A preamp on the order of what would be expected from a built in unit, will be around $200 or more.
+By the 1990’s, many manufacturers chose to spend the saved money on video capabilities, surround sound, and other “bells and whistles”.
+If you already have such an amplifier or receiver, a separate phono preamp device can be added at about $50 or more.
+A preamp on the order of what would be expected from a built in unit, will be around $100 or more.

 Belt or direct drive?

 A common source of confusion.
 Much of the main stream stereo industry held up direct drive as the best approach when it was introduced in the 1970’s.
-In fact, the majority of the very high end turntables are actually belt drive.
+In fact, the majority of the cutting edge modern turntables are actually belt drive.
 In short, there are many fine examples of both.
 Belt drives turntables will eventually need a new belt, but in almost every case, this is easily replaced.
 Direct drive turntables require complex electronics to manage speed, and are more costly to service.

 Automatic – Semi Auto – Manual

 All turntables fall into one of these categories.
 A manual turntable requires you to move the arm over, and then retrieve the arm when the record ends.
 Most turntables have a cue lever that aids in lifting the arm.
 Semi automatics require you to move the arm over, but will automatically return it at the end.
 Fully automatic turntables can be operated without ever touching the tonearm.
 Technically there is a fourth version called a “changer”.
 These could play up to six records one after the other.
-Dual is probably the most respected and best example.
-No changers were produced after the early 1980’s.
+Dual and Elac Miracord made some very fine examples.
+Record changers disappeared altogether after the early 1980’s.
 The vast majority of turntables sold today are fully manual.
-If you don’t like the idea of having to getup when the record ends, a vintage table may be your best option.
+If you want push button operation, and a well made turntable, vintage is the way to go.

 Phone Cartridges and “needles”